hopsparser/hopsparser/docs/server.md

-Use HOPSparser in server mode
+Use HOPS in server mode
 =============================

 For convenience, we provide a server implementing a small subset of the [UDPipe REST